-Research Assistants Applicants can use the IUA researcher salary scale for research assistants and postdoctoral fellows.
+Staffing Category Approved rates PhD Students/ research masters students 11 Postgraduate stipend of €16,000.
+The stipend can be supplemented from other funding sources if required.
+Tuition fees are capped at the Irish Research Council rates of €5,750 for EU and non-EU students.
+Postdoctoral Fellows Research Assistants Applicants should use the IUA researcher salary scale for research assistants and postdoctoral fellows.
 The point on the scale should be determined by qualifications and experience and the rationale for selecting this point should be explained in the budget justification.
-The requested salary must include provisions for PRSI (10.75%) and Employer Pension Contribution (20%).
+The requested salary must include provisions for PRSI (10.85%) and Employer Pension Contribution (20%).
 These costs can be pro-rated where appropriate.
-Other Other personnel costs may be considered such as technicians, digital archivists.
-These costs must be explicitly justified and institutional salary scales can be used for this category.
+Other Other personnel costs may be considered such as technicians and digital archivists etc. These costs must be explicitly justified and institutional salary scales can be used for this category.
 As part of the award acceptance process, the research office must provide documentary evidence of the salary scale used.

-3.3.3 Recruiting Staff
+3.3.3.
+Recruiting Staff